py-pdf/pypdf/docs/dev/intro.md

 pytest .
 ```

+We have the following pytest markers defined:

+* `no_py27`: Flag for tests that fail under Python 2.7 only
+* `external`: Tests which use files from [the `sample-files` git submodule](https://github.com/py-pdf/sample-files)

+You can locally choose not to run those via `pytest -m "not external"`.

 ## Tools: git and pre-commit

 Git is a command line application for version control.
 If you don't know it,